Get exclusive member benefits & effect social change. Join Today

 Pain and tenderness can be caused by:

 According to the CDC, about 80 percent of people with OA have some problem with range of motion.
-A quarter need assistance with daily living activities.
+About 25 percent need assistance with daily living activities.
 They may need help with:

 Bone spurs are small bony projections.
 They can occur naturally, but they may also be a response to inflammation in a joint.
 Bone spurs, also called osteophytes, can sometime be felt as hard little lumps around joints affected by OA.
 They are not painful in and of themselves.
 However, bone spurs can rub against nearby nerve and bone, causing additional pain.